 Medicare Part B covers doctors' services and outpatient care, as well as other medical services that Part A does not cover, such as some of the services of physical and occupational therapists, and some health care.
 Part B pays for part of these covered services and supplies when they are medically necessary.
-The Part B premium for 2009 is 96.40 per month for most beneficiaries, but in some cases the premium is higher if the individual did not make a timely election for Part B.
+Part B must be timely elected and does require the payment of a premium.

 - Medically Necessary Medical and Other Services.
-These include doctors' services, but excluding routine exams other than a one-time "Welcome to Medicare" physical available within six months of enrollment, outpatient medical and surgical services and supplies, diagnostic tests, ambulatory surgery center facility fees for approved procedures, and durable medical equipment, such as wheelchairs, hospital beds, oxygen, and walkers.
-It also covers a second, and sometimes a third, surgical opinion for surgery that isn't an emergency, outpatient mental health care, and outpatient occupational and physical therapy, including speech-language pathology.
+These include: doctors' services, but excluding routine exams other than a one-time "Welcome to Medicare" physical available within six months of enrollment; outpatient medical and surgical services and supplies; diagnostic tests; ambulatory surgery center facility fees for approved procedures; outpatient mental health care; outpatient occupational and physical therapy, including speech-language pathology; and durable medical equipment such as wheelchairs, hospital beds, oxygen, and walkers.
+It also covers a second, and sometimes a third, surgical opinion for surgery that isn't an emergency.

 - Clinical Laboratory Services.
 This includes blood tests, urinalysis, some screening tests and other similar lab services.

 - Home Health Care.
 Limited to reasonable and necessary part-time or intermittent skilled nursing care and home health aide services as well as physical therapy, occupational therapy, and speech-language pathology that are ordered by your doctor and provided by a Medicare-certified home health agency.
 This also includes medical social services, durable medical equipment.

 - Outpatient Hospital Services.
 Hospital services and supplies received as an outpatient as part of a doctor's care.

 - Blood.
 Pints of blood provided as an outpatient or as part of a Part B-covered service.